This section is a global section that will be seen on all pages

-- Helmets are mandatory for skaters in Learn to Skate.
-Hockey or skiing helmets are recommended.
-Cycling helmets are not recommended.
+- CSA Approved hockey helmets with a full face shield or cage are mandatory for skaters in the Pre-School classes.
 Helmets must meet safety standards set by the Canadian Standards Association and bear the CSA sticker.
 Helmets should fit snugly and cover the forehead.

 - Hockey skates are recommended for early beginners as they teach skaters to push to the side to stride instead of relying on their toe pick

 - Figure skates are welcome